 From Multiple Sclerosis1 to cancer and heart disease2, there are plenty of diseases which studies have shown can be improved with higher vitamin D levels.
-Amazingly, recent studies have shown that up to 75% of cancers3 can be prevented by us getting enough Vitamin D, while this Lucy Bee article4 shows that those with a D-ficiency are more likely to suffer heart attacks.
+Amazingly, recent studies have shown that up to 75% of cancers3 can be prevented by us getting enough Vitamin D.

-Perhaps it’s for this reason that we recently discovered that sunbathers could live longer than those who stay out of the sun completely6.
+Perhaps it’s for this reason that we recently discovered that sunbathers could live longer than those who stay out of the sun completely.
 Just remember to stay sunwise!

 Love exercise?
 Then keep your vitamin levels topped up!
 A lack of Vitamin D can be an athlete’s worst nightmare and can cause inflammation in the body and soreness across the body.

 Our newsletter regulars will know that Vitamin D deficiencies can trigger SAD7, or seasonal affective disorder.
 However, a wonderful way to fight this is by ensuring we get enough of this stellar vitamin.